 Ned and Nikki Lauver (BW '04, '09) welcomed Julian William Lauver who was born at 5:12 p.m. on March 27th, 2012.
 He was 7 pounds, 12 ounces and 19 inches long at birth.

 Matthew Daly, Raleigh, N.C., graduated from the University of Richmond School of Law on May 10, 2009.

-Lisa Heilmeier is teaching at Stow-Munroe Falls (OH) High School as a history teacher.
+Lisa Heilmeier is a social studies teacher at Stow-Munroe Falls (OH) High School.